Opentrons/junk-drawer/README.md

     all_scissor_entries = await store.get_all_entries()
 ```

 Returns a zipped list of all key/item pairs in the store.
 Useful if you're not using `primary_key` but you still need to get all items and their associated keys.
+The order of the entries is arbitrary (it depends on [`os.listdir`](https://docs.python.org/3/library/os.html#os.listdir)).

 ### store.add(item: BaseModel, key: Optional[str] = None) -> Optional[str]